Compassionate Drug Use

 Emergency Use Investigational New Drug Program for Oncology Drugs

-Through this FDA program, patients with severe or life-threatening illnesses who are not eligible for clinical trials, and are in an urgent medical crisis, may be able to receive drugs not yet approved by the FDA to be used right away.
+Through this FDA program, patients with severe or life-threatening illnesses who are in an urgent medical crisis but aren’t eligible for clinical trials may be able to receive drugs not yet approved by the FDA to be used right away.
 The program is also known as the Compassionate Use IND Program.